manishprasad0/manishprasad0.github.io/content/_index.md

 ---

 {{< lead >}}
-Incoming MSc Physics student at ETH Zürich
+MSc Physics student at ETH Zürich
 {{< /lead >}}

 Hello!
 I am Manish Prasad.
-I am an incoming MSc Physics student at ETH Zürich, passionate about physics and astronomy.
+I am an MSc Physics student at ETH Zürich, passionate about physics and astronomy.

 <!---
 I am particularly interested in the popularization and democratization of statistics (and its applications in R) in order to make them accessible to everyone.